norsys/rothenberg/README.md

 `Rothenberg` provides several helpers in `path/to/project/bin` to hide `docker` and `docker-compose` complexity.
 So, all scripts in `path/to/project/bin` can be run in the traditional way even if `docker` is used in the background.
-For example, to update PHP depedencies, just do `bin/composer update`.
+For example, to update PHP dependencies, just do `bin/composer update`.

 ### Atoum configuration